-- Where the land use will be mixed, the runoff coefficient should be calculated using a weighted average. - An additional volume equal to 20 percent of the WQv shall be incorporated into the BMP for sediment storage and/or reduced infiltration capacity during construction. - BMPs shall be designed such that the drain time is long enough to provide settlement treatment, but short enough to provide storage available for successive rain events. - Provide both a permanent pool and an extended detention volume above the permanent pool, each sized for 75 percent WQV. - (4) Recommended Post-Construction Best Management Practices.
-The post-construction best management practice controls, on the following page, are identified in the current Ohio EPA's General Permit for Construction Activity and shall be incorporated in project development and design.
+- Where the land use will be mixed, the runoff coefficient should be calculated using a weighted average. - An additional volume equal to 20 percent of the WQv shall be incorporated into the BMP for sediment storage and/or reduced infiltration capacity during construction. - BMPs shall be designed such that the drain time is long enough to provide settlement treatment, but short enough to provide storage available for successive rain events. - Provide both a permanent pool and an extended detention volume above the permanent pool, each sized for 75 percent WQV. - (3) Recommended Post-Construction Best Management Practices.
+The post-construction best management practice controls, on the following page, are identified in Ohio Environmental Protection Agency's NPDES General Permit and shall be incorporated in project development and design.

 The City will also consider non-structural practices in combination with these structural practices in reviewing site plans.
-Supporting documentation of non-structural BMP estimated pollutant removal information, map of on-site BMP locations, description of BMP type, and frequency with which the BMPs include: Site impervious area sweeping, natural buffers, pervious pavements, etc. All BMPs shall be designed and constructed per the Ohio Department of Natural Resources Rainwater and Land Development Manual. - (5) Post Construction Runoff BMP Drawdown Curve.
-A drawdown curve (Volume vs. Drawdown Time) shall be calculated and drawn for each BMP and submitted to the City.
+Supporting documentation of non-structural BMP estimated pollutant removal information, map of on-site BMP locations, description of BMP type, and frequency with which the BMPs include: Site impervious area sweeping, natural buffers, pervious pavements, etc.

-Table 24: Drawdown Times for Post Construction BMPs
+Table 22: Drawdown Times for Post Construction BMPs

 Best Management Practice (BMP) Drawdown Time of WQv (in hours)

 Infiltration 24-48

 Vegetated swale or filter strip 24

 Extended detention basin (dry basin) 48

 Retention basin (wet basin) 24

 Constructed wetland (above permanent pool) 24

 Media filtration, bio-retention 40